opencv/opencv/doc/tutorials/core/basic_linear_transform/basic_linear_transform.markdown

     *image.size()* and *image.type()*

 -#  Now, to perform the operation \f$g(i,j) = \alpha \cdot f(i,j) + \beta\f$ we will access to each
     pixel in image.
-Since we are operating with RGB images, we will have three values per pixel (R, G and B), so we will also access them separately.
+Since we are operating with BGR images, we will have three values per pixel (B, G and R), so we will also access them separately.
 Here is the piece of code:
     @code{.cpp}
     for( int y = 0; y < image.rows; y++ ) {
         for( int x = 0; x < image.cols; x++ ) {